-Topic:

-1. What are some important words, dates or people related to your topic?
+Topic: 1.
+What are some important words, dates or people related to your topic?
 These 'key' terms will help you to search for information.
 2. What types of secondary sources exist about your topic?
-Circle the types of sources you could find about your topic

-Book Media Documentary Encyclopedia

-History Textbook Biography Website

-Interview with Scholar Journal article

-3. What types of primary sources might exist about your topic?
+Circle the types of sources you could find about your topic Book Media Documentary Encyclopedia History Textbook Biography Website Interview with Scholar Journal article 3.
+What types of primary sources might exist about your topic?
 From the list below, circle the types of sources you can find about your topic.

-Diary Manuscript collection Government Records Oral History Autobiography Newspaper from time Original film footage Music of the period Photographs Historic object Letters

-- 4. Where can you go to find this information?
-Answer the following questions and think about the places you could visit for your research - a.
-What is the first place you plan on looking for information? - b.
+Manuscript collection Diary Government Records Oral History Autobiography Newspaper from time Music of the period Original film footage Photographs Historic object Letters 4.
+Where can you go to find this information?
+Answer the following questions and think about the places you could visit for your research a.
+What is the first place you plan on looking for information? b.
 Where else can you look?
 Circle which you plan to visit.

-Historical center Archive Internet c.
-What other places can you go?
+School media center Public library College Library Historical center Archive Internet c.
+What other places can you go? d.
 Is there a Research Roundup event/session you can attend?
 If so write the date and location below.